oidoid/atlas-pack/readme.md

 responsibilities with a simple API, it will be easy to use (or not use) this library.

-Cel durations are allowed to be infinite.
-This means they are incompatible with JSON (JSON5 supports infinite values).
-As an alternative, the parser can output a JavaScript file instead.

 ## Assumptions and Conventions

 ### Assumptions

 The Aseprite CLI is flexible and can produce a many different formats.
-The atlas-pack library expects an input generated by the options used in [atlas-pack](bin/atlas-pack).
+The atlas-pack CLI and library expect an input generated by the options used in [aseprite-batch](bin/aseprite-batch).
 Only the current version of Aseprite, v1.3-beta21-x64, is tested.

 ### Conventions